The fundamental plane of black hole activity for low-luminosity radio active galactic nuclei across 1 < z < 4: Discussion

 We further studied the fundamental plane of radio-quiet and radio-loud AGN subsamples by splitting them into two redshift subsets: $0.1 < z \leq 1$ and $1 < z \leq 4$.
 For each subset, the best-fit parameters and source numbers are summarized in Table \ref{tab:BHFPparameter}.
-For both radio-loud AGNs and radio-quiet AGNs, there seems to be no signifiant redshift dependence for the fundamental plane (see Panel B of Fig. \ref{fig:RXRMCCproperties}).
-For luminous AGNs (such as broad-line AGNs and quasars), \cite{Li2008} found no significant dependence on redshift for both radio-quiet and radio-loud subsets across $0 < z < 2.5$, while \cite{Bariuan2022} only observed a redshift dependence for radio-loud subset across $0.1 < z < 5$.
+Splitting the radio-loud or radio-quiet AGN sample into two redshift subsets does not reduce the scatter, $\sigma_{\rm R}$ (see Table \ref{tab:BHFPparameter}), and produces $f$-test $p$ values based on the $\chi^2$ and $dof$ higher than 0.05.
+Therefore, neither the radio-loud AGNs nor the radio-quiet AGNs show a statistically significant redshift dependence of the fundamental plane (also see Panel B of Fig. \ref{fig:RXRMCCproperties}).
+For both radio-loud AGNs and radio-quiet AGNs, there seems to be no significant redshift dependence of the fundamental plane (see Panel B of Fig. \ref{fig:RXRMCCproperties}).
+For luminous AGNs (such as broad-line AGNs and quasars), \cite{Li2008} found no significant dependence on redshift for both radio-quiet and radio-loud subsets across $0 < z < 2.5$, while \cite{Bariuan2022} only observed a redshift dependence for radio-loud subsets across $0.1 < z < 5$.
 In the future, larger samples across a broad luminosity range and a wide redshift range are required to draw a firm conclusion about the redshift dependence.